Prince William Sound College

 - Timely Warnings

 Timely warnings are issued to the Prince William Sound College (PWSC) community when a Clery crime that occurs within our Clery geography is reported to a campus security authority and is considered to represent a serious or continuing threat to students and employees.
 A timely warning may also be issued for other non-Clery crimes that occur within or near campus when they have the potential to be a serious or continuing threat to students and employees.
 The College Director or designee is responsible for issuing timely warnings.
 Timely warnings may be communicated through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone or email; via UAA email; the classroom intercom system; postings throughout the buildings; verbally and/or the College website.
 Registered students and current employees are automatically enrolled in UA Alerts.
-To update your contact information in UA Alerts, go to http:/uaalert.alaska.edu/.
+Update your contact information at UA Alerts.
 Anyone with information warranting a timely warning should report the circumstances to the College Director by phoning 834-1662 or visiting Room 141B in the main campus building.
 In the evening hours, please call 911 first, and then notify PWSC administration by calling 661-809-2347.

 - Emergency Notifications